In 2013 the council worked with local communities, through a series of workshops, to agree on a vision for the area:

 Enhancing Beddington Village and the 20mph Speed Limit

 Beddington Village is one of 4 conservation areas within Beddington and in 2013 a number of street names were upgraded to strengthen this characteristic.
 However, this appeal and character is often lost due to heavy vehicular traffic through the Village.
-A 20mph speed limit is proposed for the Village and surrounding roads to further strengthen the appeal of the conservation area as well as helping to create streets that are pedestrian friendly.
+A 20mph speed limit was implemented for the Village and surrounding roads to further strengthen the appeal of the conservation area as well as helping to create streets that are pedestrian friendly.

 Beddington Park and The Grange Heritage Lottery Fund Project